MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-a-wificx-client-driver.md

 }
 ```

-#### Programs that data buffer to its hardware for receive
+#### Programing the data buffer to its hardware for receive

-The data buffer object fetched from data buffer ring is an opaque handle, to get the actual LogicalAddress and VirtualAddress for that data buffer, call corresponding APIs.
-For example,
+The data buffer object that the driver fetches from the data buffer ring is an opaque handle.
+To get the actual LogicalAddress and VirtualAddress for that data buffer, call the corresponding APIs.
+For example:

 ```C++
 ...